 It’s also crucial to understand why specific Windows Update issues, particularly the error code 0x80080005, arise, as some of them can be prevented.
 The following are the fundamental causes for this:

-- The Windows Update components are not working properly — When you run a Windows Update, various services in your system are triggered.
-If they aren’t running properly, the error code 0x80080005 appears.
+- The Windows Update components are not working correctly — When you run a Windows Update, various services in your system are triggered.
+If they aren’t running correctly, the error code 0x80080005 appears.
 Fixing the Windows Update components may help improve the experience in no time.

 - The Windows Update service is down — While this is one of the less likely explanations, it has happened before and can be annoying.
 You may always go to Microsoft’s update page and click the Upgrade Now option, or you can download and utilize the Media Creation Tool to update.

 - System files that are missing or corrupt — As you might expect, system files are critical to the proper operation of your device.
 If any or all of them are corrupted or removed for any reason, Windows Update will fail miserably.
 A method for repairing corrupt system files is shown below.

 - An antivirus program is blocking updates — Some antivirus programs are renowned for stopping certain services, and if they start messing with your Windows Update, everything may get messy.
 Although this is not an everyday event, you should be aware of the risk.